josemacenteno/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.093 | Dangerous curve to the right |
 | 0.071 | Bicycles crossing |

+Images 3 to 5 are very confident on their prediction.
+Looks like the speed limit sign was easy, contrary to my expectation.
+I really think this might be related to how good the images are in Google street view.

 | Probability | Prediction |
 |:---------------------:|:---------------------:|